JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 ## Information That We Automatically Collect

 By browsing the Website, we capture certain information including your IP address, browser and operating system version, URLs requested, referring websites, and the dates and times of these events.
 This information is stored within the log files using the CloudWatch service of Amazon Web Services (AWS).
 The Website uses this information to improve the quality of the Website's content and performance.
-We do not link the information contained within CloudWatch to your user account, except as described in the "How We Disclose Data" section.
+We do not link the information contained within CloudWatch to your user account, except as described in the "How We Use This Information" section.

 ## Information Collected From Other Sources

 The Website does not use third-party services that track your activity.
-We do not sell or give your information to other companies or services, except as described in the "How We Disclose Data" section.
+We do not sell or give your information to other companies or services, except as described in the "How We Use This Information" section.

 The Website runs on Amazon Web Services using their [API Gateway](https://aws.amazon.com/api-gateway/) service.
 You can read their privacy policy [here](https://aws.amazon.com/privacy/).